-Or so I thought.
 Then I began reading, and how Jesus spoke to Gabrielle felt so familiar to my soul – in the sense of absolutely right and true – I was compelled to find out more about the woman who had written down the Lord’s intimate communications with her.
-Her name rang a bell inside me, and I suddenly remembered a lucid dream I had had, years ago, the significance of which remained a mystery.
+Her name rang a vibrant bell inside me, and suddenly I remembered a lucid dream I had had years ago, the significance of which remained a mystery.
 I had entitled that dream Gabrielle 1873:

 Excerpt from my Lucid Dream of March 8, 2013:

-I push open the door and look inside.
-Below me, as though I’m viewing it from an open upstairs foyer, I two see small gas lamps, delicate antiques, their glass tops gently beveled and a soft white, very distinct.
-They are part of a similarly elegant but subdued decor, clearly a woman’s house or apartment.
-The modest living area opens onto a kitchen, in which I can just make out a woman’s figure to the far left apparently working over the stove.
-As she turns and walks into the living area, she says, “Come in, dear.”
+I push open the door, and look inside.
+As though I’m viewing it from an open upstairs foyer, below me I perceive two small gas lamps, delicate antiques, their glass tops gently beveled and a soft white, very distinct.
+They are part of a similarly elegant but subdued decor, clearly a woman’s home.
+The living area opens onto a kitchen, in which I can just make out a woman’s figure to the far left apparently working over the stove.
+Then she turns, walks into the living room, and says, “Come in, dear.”

 I used a golden key to open the white door into Gabrielle’s apartment, located in a massive white tree that seemed to join heaven and earth – the Tree of Life, the Living Vine to which Jesus compared himself.
-I did not know it at the time, but lucid dreaming was leading me on a path in keeping with Christian mystical tradition, so that I ended up re-embracing the Catholic faith I was born to.
+I did not know it at the time, but lucid dreaming was leading me on a path in keeping with Christian mystical tradition.
+I ended up fully embracing the Catholic faith into which I was born.

-++ Having now read nearly half the book, I can truly appreciate why my soul had this dream.
 Words cannot express the beauty and power of He and I and how personally and intensely I feel Christ speaking to me through it.
-I cannot possibly recommend it enough!
+I cannot possibly recommend this book enough!

 “I want to heal you of your weak faith, of your life lived apart from Me rather than in Me, of your shortsighted and rare view of My actual Presence.
 Think, ‘My great friend.
 My beloved is not absent.
 I cannot see Him or touch Him, but He is there with His extravagance of love.’
 And then you will take My love and offer it to Me as though it were your own.
 Do you want this?
 Tonight … Right away … Ceaselessly?”